Sunjammer/SoundHX/README.md

 [license]: https://github.com/treefortress/SoundAS/raw/master/license.txt

-SoundAS
+SoundHX
 =======

-A modern lightweight sound manager for AS3.
+A modern lightweight sound manager for the Haxe Flash target, ported from AS3 by Furu Systems.

-The goal of SoundAS is to simplifying playback of your audio files, with a focus on easily transitioning from one to another, and differentiating between SoundFX and Music Loops.
+The goal of SoundHX is to simplifying playback of your audio files, with a focus on easily transitioning from one to another, and differentiating between SoundFX and Music Loops.

 #Features
 * Clean modern API
 * Easy memory management
-* API Chaining: SoundAS.play("music").fadeTo(0);
+* API Chaining: SoundHX.play("music").fadeTo(0);
 * Built-in Tweening system, no dependancies

 #API Overview

-Full documentation can be found here: http://treefortress.com/libs/SoundAS/docs/.
+Full documentation can be found here: http://treefortress.com/libs/SoundHX/docs/.

-###SoundAS
+###SoundHX
 This Static Class is the main interface for the library.
 It's responsible for loading and controlling all sounds globally.
+Before you can use SoundHX, it needs to be set up with a call to initialize();

+Initialization:

+*    **initialize**():void

 Loading / Unloading: